Andreaux/Nextcloud-Docker-Compose/README.md

 NOTE:
 This docker-compose file doesn't contain the reverse proxy, if you need one, you will have to get it up and running separately.
 I have a stack that includes Traefik and Traefik Labels for all services, read on if interested.
+If you need help setting up Nginx Proxy Manager from Docker to support this stack, let me know!

 ## Environment variables